Apple Infinite Loop campus

-The Apple Campus is the former corporate headquarters of Apple Inc. from 1993 until 2017, when it was largely replaced by Apple Park, though it is still used by Apple as office and lab space.
-The campus is located at 1 Infinite Loop in Cupertino, California, United States.
-Its design resembles that of a university, with the buildings arranged around green spaces, similar to a suburban business park.
+The Apple Campus is the former corporate headquarters of Apple Inc. from 1993 until 2017, when it was largely replaced by Apple Park (a.k.a.
+Apple Campus 2).
+The campus is located at 1 Infinite Loop in Cupertino, California, and remains Apple office and lab space.
+Its design resembles that of a university, with the buildings arranged around green spaces.